m-ruiz21/Project-Euler/PE-2/README.md

 **Problem Description:**
 By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.
 **Notes**
-Written in both python, java, and js
+Written in both python, java, and js; Answer: 4613732